unisi-tech/unisi/docs/unisi-programming-spec.md

 All of the above share the same storage: a local SQLite file per user session (`users/<session-id>.db`), created on first write.
 State is never shared between users or sessions.
 Persistence is automatically disabled during autotest runs.

+Save and restore both stay plain JSON in and out — deliberately, not an implementation detail: it can't execute code on load the way a binary format like `pickle` could from a file that's ultimately per-user, it stays inspectable as text for debugging, and stale data from a since-changed class tolerates being loaded as a plain dict instead of hard-failing the whole restore.
+Restore only ever reconstructs *Unit* instances this way, matched against the live tree by a saved id — never an arbitrary Python object, which is what keeps the "never executes code from storage" guarantee simple.
+A unit that needs to fix up something more than that after restore (e.g. `Table` turning a dataclass row that degraded to a plain dict back into a real instance — see §12's `row_type`) can define a zero-argument `_after_persist_restore()` method; the restore path calls it, generically, on any unit that has one, right after that unit's saved fields are applied.

 ### 14.6 Persistence and shared blocks

 A unit living inside a block imported from `blocks/` (the same object embedded, by reference, in every screen that imports it — see §17) is not scoped to whichever screen currently displays it.
 Its storage identity is anchored to the block's own Python module instead: namespace is `'@' + <module's dotted path>` (e.g. `'@blocks.header'`) rather than a screen name, and its tree path is measured from the block's own root, not the screen.
 Its persisted state — single fields, whole-block state, keyed records — is therefore the same no matter which screen the user is currently on, and survives a restart even if the user's first screen this session isn't the one that originally saved it.